maximilianoPizarro/connectivity-link/docs/index.md

 ---
 layout: default
-title: Connectivity Link — Demo & GitOps Overview
+title: Security Microservice with Connectivity Link
+description: Zero Trust Architecture: Automate the installation with OpenShift GitOps of Connectivity Link, Service Mesh 3, Red Hat Build of Keycloak, and a full-stack application secured with Authorino (OIDC) and rate limiting on OpenShift 4.20+
 ---

-# Connectivity Link — Demo & GitOps Overview
+# Security Microservice with Connectivity Link

+**Zero Trust Architecture: Automate the installation with OpenShift GitOps of Connectivity Link, Service Mesh 3, Red Hat Build of Keycloak, and a full-stack application secured with Authorino (OIDC) and rate limiting on OpenShift 4.20+**

 <p align="left">
 <img src="https://img.shields.io/badge/redhat-CC0000?style=for-the-badge&logo=redhat&logoColor=white" alt="Redhat">